tarwn/lessthandot-hugo/blogs/content/posts/2011-12-13-fixing-orphaned-database-users.md

  ****

-The below script has a work flow of first identifying the orphaned database users by utilizing the same sp\_change\_users\_login with the 'report’ action called.
+The below script has a work flow of first identifying the orphaned database users by utilizing the same sp\_change\_users\_login with the 'report' action called.
 This returns the database users of the database it is executed in and then allows the script to check the sys.server\_principals for a valid login.
 If a login is not found, one is created with the same name as the database user.
 The password is set as a default password.
 This password should be immediately dealt with as a change method by the user or some other compliant method to prevent security problems.
 Once the login is created, the sp\_change\_users_login is used to remap the database user to the new SQL login or to an existing login that was found.